-- With Cisco support since 2009, Citizen Schools has expanded its ELT program from 10 schools in five states to 31 sites in eight states in the 2012-13 academic year.
+- With Cisco support since 2009, Citizen Schools has expanded its ELT program from 10 schools in 5 states to 29 schools in 7 states in the 2014-15 academic year.

 - Volunteer professionals, or “Citizen Teachers,” teach 10-week after-school apprenticeships on topics they are passionate about, from blogging to filmmaking to robotics.